Settle Stories delivers a number of Heritage projects. You can find out more and get resources here.

 Tom Twisleton was a local legend.
 A poet and farmer, he advocated temperance but didn't preach it.
 He became well loved for his comical and moving poetry.
 Throughout 2017 in his centenary year young people have researched his life and poetry in a year long heritage project.
 You can find out more about it here.

 Tom Faulkner was a well loved local Settle photographer and bus inspector for the Pennine Buses.
 His photography documents the lives of ordinary people in Settle and special events.
 Across 2019/2020 we will be telling his story in new and inventive ways.
-To find out more please contact Jayne Davies, Heritage Project Officer at Settle Stories.
+Find out more here.